- On Campus

 - *International Student Requirement

-*Early Childhood Education, Educational Technology and Reading, Language and Literacy are not offered for the summer semester*
+*Early Childhood Education and Reading, Language and Literacy are not offered for the summer semester*

 Concordia University Chicago’s PhD program in Leadership focuses on knowledge and enlightened perspectives about innovative leadership practices.
 The overarching curriculum focuses on knowledge management, decision making, conflict and change management, communication and unique approaches to leadership.